nerikhman/cusend/cusend/future/README.md

 Promises are objects that represents an intention or *promise* to execute a computation.

-There are two class templtates:
+There are two class templates:

   1. `future<T>`
   2. `host_promise<T>`